Jake-Eickmeier/pizza-project/README.md

 ## How to run
 Start by running `docker-compose up -d` in the root directory of this project.
 Each microservice within will have its dependencies arranged within that docker-compose.
 Running the docker-compose command in this directory will start all dependencies for all microservices.
+Alternatively, each microservice has its own docker-compose with instructions to run only that service independently of others.
 Then, run whichever microservices you desire using the instructions in said service or your IDE.
 Generically, it will likely be runnable using `mvn spring-boot:run` in the given service directory.
 Later on when more services are available there will be a script to take care of running all at once, or some sort of containerization.
 Service will be available on port 8080, 8081, 8082 and so-on, and the mongodb can be accessed using the uri in the service's application.properties file if desired.